 When I booked my trip to Jordan and Israel I DID NOT KNOW ANYTHING ABOUT THESE TWO COUNTRIES!
 The only thing I heard about was PETRA.
 THAT’S ALL!
 I was sure it’s going to be a horrible and boring trip and I would be disappointed about signing up for an organized trip.
 Guess what?
 None of the above.
 The trip was amazingly rich in experiences, new acquaintances, places, tastes, and great fun.

 Visit a Kukeri festival was a must-do on my bucket list for years and I was very disappointed that I missed Surva festival in Pernik this year.
-But as everything happens at the right moment, one day I saw an advertisement for a day trip from Varna to Kukerlandia 2019!
+But as everything happens at the right moment, one day I saw an advertisement for a day trip from Varna to Kukerlandia 2019.
+Here we go, I signed up and took the road to chase the evil in Kukerlandia 2019!v

 When I travel I always book accommodation with breakfast included in order not to waste time in the morning.
 I would recommend you to do so but not in Bulgaria.
 Why?
 Because if you book a hotel in Bulgaria with a continental breakfast included you will miss out a big and an important part of discovering the country – the Bulgarian breakfast.
 If you book a guesthouse in the mountains or the villages you will be offered a homemade breakfast/ and food every day, but this is only valid in the small family owned guesthouses.
 However, if you prefer to book a room in a luxurious hotel, don’t ask for breakfast, otherwise, your experience won’t be authentic and you won’t have the chance to taste Bulgarian pastries.
 If you visit Bulgaria for the first time (and not only!!!) have a breakfast from the local bakeries (Ð·Ð°ÐºÑƒÑÐ²Ð°Ð»Ð½Ð¸).
 In order to introduce you to the Bulgarian breakfast, I’ve chosen five different Bulgarian typical pastries full of calories and easy to find almost everywhere that you absolutely should try.

-Soak in a hot spring, eat the biggest ”mekitza” in the world and had a ride in the Rhodope Narrow Gauge – Winter Fairy Tale in Bansko region
+Soak in a hot spring, eat the biggest ”mekitza” in the world and have a ride in the Rhodope Narrow Gauge in Bansko region

 This year we decided to go on a winter vacation to Bansko, Bulgaria.
 Bansko is one of the most famous ski resorts in Bulgaria located 150 km from Sofia and literally at the foot of the Pirin National Park.
 As we are not really into winter sports, my review will only cover things you can do, eat and see outside of the ski slopes ):

 What do you think about when you hear ”Let’s go to Germany!”
-Berlin at the first place, Oktoberfest, Christmas markets, Heidelberg, Burg Eltz – all these places are great and are worth to be visited at least once in a lifetime, but as I live in the Netherlands and Germany is just around the corner, I would like to share with you some good ideas for weekend escapes.
+Berlin at the first place, Oktoberfest, Christmas markets, Heidelberg, Burg Eltz – all these places are great and are worth to be visited at least once in a lifetime, but as I live in the Netherlands and Germany is just around the corner, I would like to share with you some weekend destinations – 4 cities to visit in Germany.

-It’s winter time and it’s the best time of the year to catch up with some nice movies.
-I’ve been thinking about writing a post about my favourite movies, but when I started drafting the movies’ titles, I realized that all the movies are with my favourite actresses!
-So that how I decided to make a post about my favourite actresses and the movies that star them that I would recommend watching.
+It’s wintertime and it’s the best time of the year to catch up with some nice movies.
+I’ve been thinking about writing a post about my movies nights with five great actresses!
+Do you like Marion Cotillard, Audrey Tautou, Diane Keaton and Kate Winslet?

 The Winter of our Discontent by John Steinbeck is the first and the only Steinbeck’s book I read so far.
 Before immersing myself into sharing my impression of this book, I would like to say some words on how I was recommended the book and why I started reading it…